dpc-sdp/bay-section-ip-controller/README.md

 ```
 $ bay-section-ip-controller -h

 Usage of bay-section-ip-controller:
+  -a string
+        Comma separate list of applications to update
   -b string
         Comma separated list of IPs to always include in the blocklist
   -e string